Misfit-138/OpenBSD-FiOS-and-IPv6-Demystified/README.md

 rcctl enable rad
 rcctl start rad
 ```
 Then switch back to watch the output from `tcpdump`.
-You should see both your delegated prefix as well as the ULA being advertised.
+You should see your delegated prefix, ULA prefix, as well as the ULA being advertised.

 *I struggled understanding this for weeks until dave14305 was kind enough to share his insight on this.
 The `-s 256` was the key.
 Without it, output was truncated (it would contain either the ULA or GUA, but never both) and confused me for a long time.
 Thank you, dave!*